zalsafwani/thesis/README.md

 Note that the full analysis could be run in Crane HOLLAND COMPUTING CENTER (HHC) (https://hcc.unl.edu/) without the need to install anything except for the step that create relative abundance plots (heatmap and barplot) which uses R and specific packages that are not available.

 ## More information
 Zahraa Wajih Alsafwani.
 A Pipeline for Reproducible Human 16S rRna Microbiome Analysis.
-University of Nebraska at Omaha ProQuest Publishing, 2022.
+University of Nebraska at Omaha ProQuest Dissertations Publishing, 2022.
+29212761.

 ## License